raghav1482/TODOMERN/README.md

 1. Clone this repository.
 2. Navigate to the project directory.
-3. Run `npm install` in both the `client` and `server` directories to install dependencies.
+3. Run `npm install` in both the `frontend` and `backend` directories to install dependencies.
 4. Create a MongoDB database and update the connection details in the server's `.env` file.
-5. Run `npm start` in both the client and server directories to start the application.
+5. Run `npm start` in the client and `nodemon index.js` in server directories to start the application.

 ## Usage

 - Access the application via `http://localhost:3000` after starting both the client and server.

-## Contributing

-Contributions are welcome!
-Feel free to open issues and submit pull requests.

 ## Acknowledgements